 Physics department facilities are housed in Carr Hall.
 In 1995, a multi-million-dollar renovation doubled the space available for physics.
 Renovations included a new laser and spectroscopy lab, a non-linear optics lab, modern physics laboratories, and a new technology classroom.
+In addition, a welcoming lounge is available to all students.

 - Low temperature molecular spectroscopy laboratory: for the study of gas-phase molecular interactions at very low temperatures